Vardoge/synq-getting-started/README.md

   * Maintenance of the issues, README, and ensuring others can contribute to the repo easily (without the maintainer being there).
   * Ensuring proper PR reviews and periodic code reviews
   * Come up with ideas to improve the system, repo or process
-* Cleanup Thursdays - set aside half a day per week for owners to fix various things, clean up workspaces/readmes, conduct code reviews etc.  Key is to STOP WHAT YOU'RE DOING and take the time to breathe and do some much needed cleanup :)
+* [Cleanup Thursdays](https://trello.com/b/ZI68fM9w/cleanup-thursdays) - Set aside half a day per week for owners to fix various things.
+The key is to STOP WHAT YOU'RE DOING and take the time to breathe and do some much needed cleanup :).
+Here's a small list of things that could be done:
+  - clean up workspaces/readmes
+  - conduct code reviews
+  - refactor
+  - increase testing
+  - fix all "#TODOS"

 ### Scheduling and Tracking work

-* [Trello Roadmap](https://trello.com/b/2YvamUq6/product-roadmap) - This is where we track high level things to work on.
-Business decides on key features and R&D will review those and assign developers to own a "card", which will then produce n issues in GitHub.
-Dev will also add to the roadmap as well.
+* [Product Board](https://trello.com/b/obntC0BM/product-board) - High level requirements come into here and business and dev figure out whats possible, scope, and cards required.
+This is where all the vetting goes and by the time it hits the development roadmap, most things are hashed out.
+* [Dev Roadmap](https://trello.com/b/2YvamUq6/dev-roadmap) - This is where we track our milestones, epics and week to week tasks.
-* GitHub Issues - specific work needed to accomplish and are usually tied to a Trello card.
-We'll also have one off bugs, devop tasks, cleanup etc that is required for routine maintenance
+* GitHub Issues - specific work needed to accomplish and are usually tied to a Trello card
-* Once cards are assigned, each owner will be in charge of creating the issues needed to implement the card, so everything is driven by the owner.
-Cards would be assigned based on the code it touches and who maintains and the time that person has.

 ### Communicating